Drewshotwell/PrinMusic/README.md

 ## Further details

+The page deployment is both on [GitHub Pages](https://drewshotwell.github.io/PrinMusic/) and [Netlify](http://prinmusic.netlify.com/).
+If it only shows a black screen and has several errors in the console, consider doing a soft reload and it should work perfectly.
 Consult the `General Documentation.txt` file for further details about how each class works.